Periodic points for amenable group actions on uniquely arcwise connected continua: Preliminaries

 \subsection{Convex hulls}

 Let $X$ be a uniquely arcwise connected continuum.
 If $S$ is a subset of $X$, we denote by $[S]$ the intersection of all arcwise connected subsets containing $S$, and call it the {\it convex hull} of $S$ in $X$.
 Clearly, $[S]$ is the minimal one among all the arcwise connected subsets which contain $S$.
 We remark here that $[S]$ need not be compact in general.
-If $S=\{a, b\}$, we also denote by $[a, b]$ the convex hull of $S$, which is just the unique arc in $X$ connecting $a$ and $b$; denote by $[a, b), (a, b]$, and $(a, b)$ the sets $[a,b]-\{b\}$, $[a,b]-\{a\}$, and $[a, b]-\{a, b\}$, respectively.
+Denote by $[a, b]$ the unique arc in $X$ connecting $a$ and $b$ and by $[a, b), (a, b]$, and $(a, b)$ the sets $[a,b]-\{b\}$, $[a,b]-\{a\}$, and $[a, b]-\{a, b\}$, respectively.

 The following lemma is clear.

 \begin{lem} If $S$ is a finite set in a uniquely arcwise connected continuum $X$, then $[S]$ is a tree. \end{lem}